Lego Launches Functioning Sustainable Wind Turbine

 "The original Vestas® wind turbine LEGO model was specially created for Vestas® to promote wind energy to a small audience within energy and as such, today’s relaunch to the global LEGO community tells the story of how wind energy have gone from niche to mainstream, not just within energy but the entire world," added the executive.

-The new kit along with the plant-based plastic bricks are part of Lego’s ambition to see sustainable materials implemented in their products by 2030 and in their packaging by 2025.
+The turbine kit along with the plant-based plastic bricks are part of Lego’s ambition to see sustainable materials implemented in their products by 2030 and in their packaging by 2025.